mvansan/VN-JP-MacroIndicators-Crawler/README.md

 - Ensure you have a stable internet connection and Google Chrome installed.
 - Crawlers use Selenium WebDriver and may take several minutes to complete depending on the data range.
 - For best results, use the latest version of Chrome and ChromeDriver.
+- Sometimes, the Investing.com website may fail to load or respond.
+If this happens, please close the browser window and rerun the script.

 ## License
 This project is for research and educational purposes only.